inmyth/typical-webapp/README.md

     - Implicit conversion
     - EitherT (probably dropped as it doesn't play well with Task)
 - Adheres to basic DDD
+- Simulates unstable network
+    - Unstable implementation can be removed in realistic application.
+Network error, etc is already encapsulated in db query so we can do error type matching.
+- Has in-memory repository for testing
 - Has the following desired structure
 All hierarchy of application is represented as chain of Reader.
 Server is outside as it's not tested and ideally should be easy to change.
 Controller however is usually integrated with server framework, it's probably not possible to abstract it.